Linuxfabrik/monitoring-plugins/check-plugins/mysql-table-indexes/README.md

 replica has to materialise each row event against an internal hidden 6-byte index, which can degrade to a full table scan per row event.
 Alerts when either count crosses `--warning` / `--critical`. `--match` and `--ignore` narrow the scan down to a single schema or table.
+Supports extended reporting via --lengthy.

 options:
   -h, --help            show this help message and exit